astatio/astatio/README.md

 ### Hi there 👋

-I'm a backend developer, designer and currently working as IT helpdesk technician.
-I'm currently interested in film restoration techniques and code.
+I'm a backend developer, designer and currently working as a freelancer.
+I'm interested in film restoration techniques, architecture and code.
 My main programming language is Kotlin and my biggest project up to this day is Zigote - my 3rd generation Discord bot.

 Mubeppod -> SCBot -> Zigote